 Yesterday, Microsoft released a new preview of Windows 10 for the desktop.
 It is the ninth build of the coming Windows 10 Fall Creators Update that may release in September.
 The best part of this preview is the inclusion of the recently announced feature Eye Control.
 It also contains improvements for Console, Edge, input, and WDAG (Windows Defender Application Guard).

-One must keep in mind that Windows 10 consists of a different kind of design as compared to its predecessors.
+One must remember that Windows 10 consists of a different kind of design compared to its predecessors.
 The said operating system is rather a service that can be regularly updated with not only fixes but new features as well.

 The new update boosts the Windows 10 build number for desktops from Build 16251 to Build 16257.
-It is available for testers since July 26.
-Microsoft advises checking the four known issues contained by the Build, before implementing the update.
+It has been available for testers since July 26.
+Microsoft advises checking the four known issues contained by the Build before implementing the update.